fmbiete/Z-Push-contrib/README.md

 This is a Z-Push fork with changes that I will try to put into the contrib branch, so they can get into the official Z-Push

 IMPORTANT:
-For them to get into the official Z-Push, you must sign a developer agreement with Zarafa (creators of Z-Push), and give them your rights over the code.
+For them to get into the official Z-Push, you must release the code under AGPLv3.
+Add this text to your commits "Released under the Affero GNU General Public License (AGPL) version 3" before merging.

 If you see some changes here, and you are the author, I will not contrib them, as I have no rights over them.
 But I will try to reimplement with different code/approach so I can contribute them.
 When a sustitution is ready I will remove your changes from this repo.